Ravicale/360-Depth/README.md

 Copyright © Niantic, Inc. 2019.
 Patent Pending.
 All rights reserved.
 Please see the [license file](LICENSE) for terms.
-This distribution includes a difference checking script, depth post processing script, and a unity project for viewing results.
+This distribution includes a difference checking script, depth post processing script, and a unity asset files for viewing results.